Forge (formerly known as DDT: Distributed Debugging Tool

-DDT from Allinea Software is a parallel debugger that can be used for scalar, multi-threaded and large-scale parallel applications.
+Forge from ARM (formerly Allinea Software) is a parallel debugger that can be used for scalar, multi-threaded and large-scale parallel applications.
 The Allinea DDT web page and users guide is a good resource for learning more about some of the advanced DDT features.
 Helpful videos and blogs are available from the Allinea website.

-Since DDT is GUI-based and does not provide command line interface X11 forwarding must be enabled for your login session.
+Since Forge/DDT is GUI-based and does not provide command line interface X11 forwarding must be enabled for your login session.
 This can be done by passing -Y flag to ssh:

-NOTE: for memory debugging load the memory debugging module for DDT BEFORE linking
+NOTE: for memory debugging load the memory debugging module for Forge/DDT BEFORE linking

 Add -g flag to enable the generation of debugging information used by DDT, then (re)compile your program: